• Split Apple Classic

 Half Day

-On this trip covering the Split Apple coastline you have a professional guide with you for around 2 hours sharing their knowledge and passion of the Abel Tasman.
+On this trip covering the Split Apple coastline your professional guide will be with you for around 2 hours sharing stories, local knowledge, and their love for this incredible place – the Abel Tasman.

 Every trip is unique like each of our clients.